cttres/carlos-torres-portfolio/Machine-Learning/Text-Classification/README.md

 - **PyTorch**, **Transformers (HuggingFace)**
 - **Matplotlib**, **Seaborn**

-_This project was developed collaboratively as part of a comparative study on deep learning and NLP classification._
+_This project was developed collaboratively as part of a comparative study on deep learning and NLP classification, inspired by prior academic research on text classification and transformer-based models._